hughsw/stress-beequeue/README.md

 * `REDIS_HOST` - Hostname of Redis server --  may be a special name if Redis is running in Docker, e.g. `docker.for.mac.localhost`
 * `REDIS_PASSWORD` - Credentials for the Redis server

-BeeQueue stress settings
+Bee-Queue stress settings

-* `BEEQUEUE_CONCURRENCY` -  The server-side BeeQueue concurrency -- how many jobs are running at the same time.
+* `BEEQUEUE_CONCURRENCY` -  The server-side Bee-Queue concurrency -- how many jobs are running at the same time.
 This setting may affect the occurrence of the problem.
 * `BEEQUEUE_NUMCHAINS` - The client-side number of job chains to start.
 A chain is a sequence of jobs whereby when a job emits 'succeeded' or 'failed', a new job is created.
-If BeeQueue did not lose jobs, each chain would run indefinitely.
+If Bee-Queue did not lose jobs, each chain would run indefinitely.
 This setting may affect the occurrence of the problem.
 * `BEEQUEUE_INTERVAL` - Client side count of number of 'succeeded' events between reporting summary statistics.
 This is simply to control how rapidly info scrolls.